Ordina-JTech/fordintysa-ci/homepage/html/homepage.md

 ## ![jenkins-logo](images/jenkins.png) <span>Configure Build Item &mdash; Build Triggers (_Bouwactiveerders_)</span>

-Here you can define to let this item build on regular intervals, or triggered by a commit...
+Here you can define to let this item build on regular intervals, when another build has finished, or triggered by a commit, etcetera...

 Since we're just starting with Jenkins, it's probably best to first trigger all builds manually.
 You can do that anyway, but triggering builds automatically is not our first concern.